zzzeek/nova_poc/README.rst

 ------------------------------------------------

 The first win, which is by far the easiest, is to tune the use of eager loads.
-There is no doubt that Nova and Openstack developers are deeply familiar with SQLAlchemy's eager loading feature, and overall most use of SQLAlchemy I have seen in Openstack is at a fully expert level.
+There is no doubt that Openstack developers are deeply familiar with SQLAlchemy's eager loading feature, and overall most use of SQLAlchemy I have seen in Openstack is at a fully expert level.
 The purpose of illustrating the performance overhead of one particular eagerload that I found in this method is not